What are Original Issue Discount (OID) Bonds?

 Original issue discount is the difference between the face value of bonds and the price at which the issuer (company) originally sells them to the investors.
-On its maturity, the bond is redeemed and the investor receives this discount.
+On its maturity, the redemption of the bond takes place, and the investor receives this discount.
 This discount represents the profit for the investor.

-The example of an original issue discount is a zero coupon bond.
-Zero coupon bonds do not pay interest.
+An example of an original issue discount is a zero-coupon bond.
+Zero-coupon bonds do not pay interest.
 Instead, they are issued at a discount on their par value (face value), and the interest earned on the bond is paid out all at once at the maturity of the bond.
-Often, the discount on the bond and the interest rate associated with the bond are inversely correlated; higher the interest rates, lower the original issue discount, and vice versa.
+Often, there is an inverse correlation between the discount on the bond and the interest rate of the bond; the higher the interest rates, the lower the original issue discount, and vice versa.

 Accounting for Original Issue Discount

 When original issue discount bonds are bought in the primary market at the time of their original issue and held to maturity, the process is quite simple.
-The things get difficult when an investor buys the OID bond in the secondary market after its original issue, and/or not held until maturity.
-In these cases there are 3 possible tax liabilities:
+Things get difficult when an investor buys the OID bond in the secondary market after its original issue and/or not held until maturity.
+In these cases, there are 3 possible tax liabilities:

 - The interest is attributable to the bond’s original issue discount.

-- The coupon interest payment made on the bond (if any).
+- The coupon interest payment is made on the bond (if any).

 - Any capital gain or loss that is made on the bond during the time in which it is held.

 If the amount of the original issue discount is small enough, then you treat it as a capital gain instead of interest.
-This is known as the De Minimus Rule.
+This is the De Minimus Rule.